-CHY111: Chemical Principles (5 credits: 4 Lectures/Tutorial + 3-hour Lab) Monsoon stoichiometric relationships in solution and gas systems, which are the basis for quantifying the results of chemical reactions.
+CHY111: CHEMICAL PRINCIPLES (5 CREDITS: 4 LECTURES/TUTORIAL + 3-HOUR LAB) MONSOON

+This course will focus on introductory chemical principles, including periodicity, chemical bonding, atomic and molecular structure, equilibrium and principles of various analytical techniques.
+Students will explore stoichiometric relationships in solution and gas systems, which are the basis for quantifying the results of chemical reactions.
 Understanding chemical reactivity leads directly into discussion of equilibrium and thermodynamics, two of the most important ideas in chemistry.
 Equilibrium, especially acid/base applications, explores the extent of reactions while thermodynamics helps understanding if a reaction will happen.
 The fundamentals of organic chemistry will be discussed that includes origin of organic compounds, functional groups, substitution and elimination reaction and basics of stereochemistry and name reactions.